-- U: Suitable for universal approved restraining systems for use in this age category (universal retention systems are those fitted using the adult seat belt. - : Move the passenger seat as far to rear as possible, as high as possible and always deactivate the airbag. - L: Suitable for retention systems using the "ISOFIX" and "Toptether" anchors or antirotation mechanism/bracket.
+- U: Suitable for approved universal retention systems for use with this age group (universal retention systems, are those that can be fitted using the standard adult safety belt) - Move the passenger seat as far back as possible, to the highest setting and always turn the airbag off. - L: Suitable for anchored retention systems using the "ISOFIX" anchors on the front passenger seat, you must always disable the front passenger airbag \Rightarrow page 44, "Deactivating airbags".

-• When travelling, children must be secured in the vehicle with a restraint system suitable for age, weight and size.

-- Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
-This represents a risk of fatal injuries to the child!
-However, if a child must, under exceptional circumstances, travel in the front passenger seat, the passenger airbag must be deactivated \Rightarrow page 44, "Deactivating airbags" and the seat put into the highest position where possible.
+- When travelling, children must be secured in the vehicle with a restraint system suitable for age, weight and size. - Never install a rear-facing child seat on the front passenger seat unless the front passenger airbag has been disabled.
+Risk of potentially fatal injuries to the child!
+If it is necessary in exceptional cases to transport a child

-Safety First Operating instructions Tips and Maintenance Technical Dat
+Safety First Operating instructions Tips and Maintenance Technical Data

-Securing the child seat using the "ISOFIX" and "Toptether" system or the antirotation mechanism/system.
+Securing child seat with the "ISOFIX" system

-The child seat with "ISOFIX" system can be secured quickly, easily and safely on the rear outer seats using the system
+The child seat can be secured quickly, easily and safely on the rear outer seats using the "ISOFIX" system.